 docker push waltercode/docker-nodejs:v01.

-In this module, we looked at setting up our example Node application that you can use to continue your Docker learning.
-This example aims to demonstrate you how to get Node.js application into a Docker container.
-We also created a Dockerfile that we used to build our Docker image.
+In this module, we set up an example Node application to help you continue learning Docker.
+This example demonstrates how to Dockerize a Node.js application.
+We also created a Dockerfile to build our image.

-After reading this article, you should be armed with enough knowledge to Dockerize your own applications, even if they’re built with some other technology.
-This completes our Docker series, and we hope that we’ve spread some valuable knowledge.
+After reading this article, you should have enough knowledge to Dockerize your own applications, so even if they use other technologies.
+This concludes our Docker series, and we hope you found it valuable.

-We frequently cover interesting topics from the world of IT, so make sure to follow our social media for the latest updates!
+We cover interesting IT topics regularly, so follow our social media for the latest updates!